Hepatitis C is a viral infection that causes inflammation of the liver. The virus is transmitted through blood and rarely through sexual contact.

 - amount of HCV virus in your blood

-- severity of liver damage prior to treatment
+- severity of liver damage before treatment

-- ongoing alcohol abuse
+- ongoing alcohol misuse

 - response to prior therapies

-are two to three times more likely than other configurations to have a complete response to treatment.
+People with the CC configuration respond well to treatment with PEG/ribavirin.
+In fact, they are two to three times more likely than people with other configurations to have a complete response to treatment.